cardano-scaling/website/monthly/2023-03-monthly.md

   while other ideas are incubating as [github idea discussion](https://github.com/input-output-hk/hydra/discussions/categories/ideas).
-  We are planning to convert these idea issues to GitHub discussions as these provide better dicussion tools and allow to gauge interest in topics.
+  We are planning to convert these idea issues to GitHub discussions as these provide better discussion tools and allow to gauge interest in topics.
 In turn, by cleaning up we provide more room for the most popular ideas to be planned onto the roadmap in a more timely manner.